New Approaches Benchmark Oxygen Snowmobile Helmet…

-Many snowmobilers are wondering if the new Oxygen Snowmobile Helmet is right for them.
-That’s because a helmet your head protector can make or break your ride.
+Many snowmobilers are wondering if the Oxygen Snowmobile Helmet is right for them.
+That’s because a helmet can be the most frustrating part of your snowmobile gear.
+In fact, your head protector can make or break your ride.

 New Concept Oxygen Snowmobile Helmet

 There’s plenty to like about the sleek-looking Oxygen Snowmobile Helmet.
 Not least of which is the 4-year limited warranty.
-Meanwhile, its many impressive pluses are proof of BRP’s commitment to innovation, extensive research & development, and to comprehensive consumer testing.
+Meanwhile, its many impressive pluses prove BRP’s commitment to innovation, extensive research & development.
+And to comprehensive consumer testing.

 The Oxygen is the next evolution in BRP’s mission to create the best controlled-environment snowmobile helmet for trail riders.
 In fact, its project name was USF, for “Ultimate Snowmobile Helmet”!

-In keeping with its previous Modular & BV2S helmets, and the various LinQ products, the BRP/Ski-Doo branding on the Oxygen helmet is virtually non-existent.
+In keeping with its previous Modular & BV2S helmets, and various LinQ products, there’s no BRP/Ski-Doo branding on the Oxygen helmet.
 This is so that owners of all sled makes can be comfortable wearing one without compromising their primary sled loyalty.
 If you’re in this category, I highly recommend checking out an Oxygen helmet.

 But be aware.
 The Oxygen Snowmobile Helmet is a totally new concept.
-It provides several new approaches that work in combination to overcome typical challenges snowmobilers experience on the trail.
-And that means Oxygen owners need to think outside the box, just like the folks at BRP did.
+It provides several new approaches.
+They work in combination to overcome typical challenges snowmobilers experience on the trail.
+And that means Oxygen owners need to think outside the box.
+Just like the folks at BRP did.